batoolmalkawii/reading-notes-201/class-04.md

 Also, links can be opened in new windows using the `target` attribute.

 ### 2. Layouts in _CSS_:
-A. CSS treats each HTML element as if it is in its own box.
+**a.** CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box:
 * Block-level: start on a new line. `<h1> <p> <ul> <li>`
 * Inline-level: flow in between surrounding text. `<img> <b> <i>`

-B. Using th `position` property, CSS has the following positioning schemes that allow you to control the layout of a page:
+**b.** Using th `position` property, CSS has the following positioning schemes that allow you to control the layout of a page:
 * normal flow. `position:static`
 * relative positioning. `position:relative`
 * absolute positioning. `position:absolute`
 * fixed positioning. `position:fixed`

-C. Also, the `float` property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
+**c.** Also, the `float` property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
 This can be `float:right` or `float-left`.
 Furthermore, float can be cleared using the `clear` property, the values can be `left`, `right`, `both` and `none`.
 To create multi-column layouts with floats, The following three CSS properties are used to position the columns next to each other:
 * `width`: sets the width of the columns.
 * `float`: positions the columns next to each other.
 * `margin`: creates a gap between the columns.

-D. Because screen sizes and display resolutions vary so much, web pages might not be displayed as desired by the designer.
+**d.** Because screen sizes and display resolutions vary so much, web pages might not be displayed as desired by the designer.
 However, designers follow two methods in terms of layout design, described as follows:
 * Fixed-width layout: do not change size as the user increases or decreases the size of their browser window. `px`
 * Liquid layout: stretch and contract as the user increases or decreases the size of their browser window. `%`

+### 3. Functions, Methods, and Objects in _Javascript_:
+Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).
+* _To declare a function,_ the following structure is defined: `function`: keyword, `area (width, height)`: function name (parameters),  `{ //some statements };`: function body.
+* _To call a function_: functionName(real parameters). `area (width, height)`.
+* _To get a value out of a function_: `return(value)`.